 From start to finish, character design is a detailed and complex process

-A prime example of the design input required to create an online casino game is slots.
-These well-liked games start out as a mission for a design team that then conducts research, formulates a plan and comes up with a final design.
+Well-liked games start out as a mission for a design team that then conducts research, formulates a plan and comes up with a final design.
 That process can take more than a year and usually involves the input of more than 12 individuals.
 The team will be comprised of the game designer, server developer, front-end developers, a mathematician, a game tester, project manager, one or more creative artists and a configurator.
 Speciality graphic designers might also be called in to aid with specifics.

 More employment opportunities than ever